DaMalle/sudoku/README.md

   2. Adding clues from the solution to an empty board
   3. Check if board has one solution by solving for multiple solutions
   4. If there are multiple solution, redo step 2 and 3.
-- safety measures has not been implemented for infeasible boards (fx too few clues)
+- Safety measures has not been implemented for infeasible boards (fx too few clues)

 ---